puzl-cloud/example-sanic-server/README.md

-## What is it
+# What is it

-Test HTTP server to use in a Docker container with Python pre-installed (example for [Puzl cloud](https://puzl.ee)).
-Server simply runs Swagger API on `1616` port.
+Simple HTTP/HTTPS server to use in a Docker container with Python pre-installed for test proposals (example for [Puzl cloud](https://puzl.ee)).
+Server runs Swagger API on `1616` port.

-## Requirements
+# Requirements

 - Python 3.6 or higher
 - `requirements.txt`

 All the requirements are installing in `run.sh` file, which should be set as a Docker entry point.

+# Using in puzl.ee dashboard
 ## Run
 ### Docker image

-Choose any Docker image, contains needed version of Python.
+Choose any Docker image, contains the needed version of Python.

 ### Git repository
 To use your repo from Github without ssh inside a Docker container, [generate](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) and use personal access token.